Seneca-144100/IPC144NBB-ONLY-/Workshops/WS3/readme.md

 - (V0.5) early release (submission is not open yet and the text is not proof read)
 - (V0.6) corrected the function name `getNoOfStudents`
+- (V0.7) added/removed some instructions for the lab

 In the process of doing your workshop 3, in the **lab** (part 1) you are to create a `Class Test Mark Report` program coded in two source files.
 In the **DIY** (part 2) you will write a series of foolproof I/O functions in a file called `utils.c` that will be used throughout the semester in all your workshops and assignments.